 - overseeing the marketing of domestic and foreign investment funds in Luxembourg.

-In addition to those supervisory duties, the CSSF issues regulations and circulars in accordance with existing laws.
+In addition to those supervisory duties, the CSSF issues regulations, circulars and guidance papers in accordance with existing laws.

 ii Regulations applicable to investment funds